XhmikosR/notepad2-mod/Readme-mod.txt

 * Bookmark Edition website:   http://www.rlvision.com/notepad2/about.asp

 Notepad2-mod 4.1.24 has been created with Scintilla 2.23.
 The unused lexers are commented out in "scintilla/src/Catalogue.cxx".
-See Notepad2 Readme for more information.
 You can use WDK 7.1, or MSVC 2010, or ICL 12 to build Notepad2-mod.